 Peanut butter or (other nut butter - more on that later), toasted sesame oil, fish sauce, rice vinegar, lime juice, coconut aminos, ginger, garlic, coconut milk, coconut sugar, and red chili pepper flakes.

+I prefer to use fresh ingredients whenever possible.
 Most of these ingredients can be found in your local grocery store.
 That said, there are a couple I am pretty particular about:

 Red Boat fish sauce is the only brand of fish sauce I use - it's the freshest you'll find.
 Its ingredients contain only black anchovy and sea salt and contains no added water, msg, or preservatives.